 Even worse was that I needed a job.
 So…guess where I had to go?
 Back to student employment to ask for a job.
 How awful to go back crawling back to talk to the secretary that took your spot and hope that they had anything open.
 At this point I just wanted something that would keep me out of the offices of this school.
 That’s how I ended up painting.
 My story continues with paint crew as my new life.
 I had every intention to rock that job even though I was getting paid much less and working harder than before.

 Much to my amazement, I was delighted.
 I could go to my job, work on a home, and walk away seeing the good I had done.
 I could leave my work at work.
 My coworkers were awesome people who loved and supported one another.
 I found the best of friends who loved and supported me.
-Although I was made fun of by other students for wearing my paint clothes on campus, I didn’t care.
+Although I was made fun of by other students for wearing my paint clothes on campus, I couldn’t have cared less.
 They could have their stuffy jobs and turned up noses.
 I was here to get an education and do what God wanted me to do.

 Do you know that I learned much of what I use on a daily basis from that paint crew?
-Not only that, but the entire maintenance staff of the school renewed my faith in this establishment – that there were people who truly sought the Lord.
+Not only that, but the entire maintenance staff of the school renewed my faith in this establishment.
+That there were people who truly sought the Lord.
 What a blessing to have gone through that much needed fire in order to be refined.
 I wholeheartedly believe God showed me that the office life was not for me.
-I knew sitting at a desk shuffling papers was not my life’s goal, but I kept thinking it was the only way.
+I knew sitting at a desk shuffling papers was not my life’s goal.
+However, I kept thinking it was the only way.
 Oh, how little I know.

 In case you’re wondering, I did end up graduating as the only one in my field with honors.
 That’s all that really matters, not what one unhappy person did to me.
 God saw fit to bless me immensely and let me focus on my schooling.
 Doing the best I can with what has been laid in front of me is winning the prize.